owqejfb/N.B.A.A.-Never-Broke-Again-Algorithm-/README.md

 -made a mistake day 3 with the live betting. need to automate that part to prevent it from happening again

 -make a logo of youngboy for the repo (this is just me having fun)

+-make last layer have sigmoid. (i think it may already have it as the default but i think relu could be default. specifying removes ambiguity)